electrikmilk/cherrilang.org/index.md

 # Welcome!

-**Cherri** (pronounced cherry) is a [Siri Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) programming language, that compiles directly to a valid runnable Shortcut.
+**Cherri** (pronounced cherry) is a [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) programming language, that compiles directly to a valid runnable Shortcut.

 Scale your Shortcut projects and maintain them long-term.